ThingPulse/docs/docs/guides/wifi-color-display-kit.md

 - Clone the repository with Git: `git clone https://github.com/ThingPulse/esp8266-weather-station-color`
-- Download the sources from https://github.com/ThingPulse/esp8266-weather-station-color/archive/master.zip and unpack them somewhere to your local file system
+- Download the sources from https://github.com/ThingPulse/esp8266-weather-station-color/archive/master.zip and unpack them somewhere to your local file system as ==esp8266-weather-station-color== (erase '-master' in the folder name).

 **Open project in Arduino IDE**